intermine/internships/index.md

 We're excited that you're interested in GSoC with InterMine!

-### Get started

-- Take the [FlyMine](https://flymine.readthedocs.io/en/latest/) tutorial or watch some helpful [videos](http://intermine.org/tutorials/).
-InterMine has lots of mines (see the [registry](http://registry.intermine.org/)), FlyMine is an InterMine instance loaded with fruit fly data.
-This is how people access data in an InterMine using the web browser.
-- Take the [Python](https://github.com/intermine/intermine-ws-python-docs/) or [Perl](https://metacpan.org/pod/distribution/Webservice-InterMine/lib/Webservice/InterMine/Cookbook.pod) InterMine tutorials.
-InterMine has [client libraries](https://intermine.readthedocs.io/en/latest/web-services/) in Python, Perl, JavaScript, R and Java.
-This is how people access data in an InterMine using the command line.

-Now you have a pretty good idea of how people use InterMine to search genomic data!
+The InterMine team is deeply passionate about open source and open science.
+Working with InterMine you'll be solving fun real world problems using new and exciting technologies.

-### Select a project
+### Pick a project

-Browse our [project ideas list](project-ideas/2018/) and please review the [InterMine application guidelines](guidance/students-applying/).
-If you're interested in a project, read the project description in detail and there should be a "Get started" section that will let you know what to do next.
-Please feel free to pop onto our GSoC channel on our [chat server](http://chat.intermine.org) if you get stuck or have questions.
+Browse our [project ideas list](project-ideas/2018/) and review the [InterMine application guidelines](guidance/students-applying/).
+If you're interested in a specific project, read the project description in detail and there should be a "Get started" section that will let you know what to do next.
+Please feel free to pop onto the #GSoC channel on our [chat server](http://chat.intermine.org) if you get stuck or have questions.

+### Contribute to InterMine! (outside of GSoC)

+For GSoC applications, your proposal is more important than making PRs or prototypes.
+However - if you'd like to start contributing to InterMine, you're welcome to do this anytime, not just GSoC!

+Check out these locations:

+- Issues labelled [good first bug](https://github.com/intermine/intermine/labels/good%20first%20bug) in InterMine - some of these don't require any coding so can be easy to get started.
+- [Help Wanted](https://github.com/intermine/bluegenes/labels/Help%20Wanted) in BlueGenes, our ClojureScript-based UI.
+- The InterMine [Outreach repository](https://github.com/intermine/outreach/issues/), in particular the [ideas for newly interested InterMiners to try out](https://github.com/intermine/outreach/issues/12) ticket.

 You can read more about how Google Summer of Code went in previous years with InterMine in [our blog](https://intermineorg.wordpress.com/tag/gsoc/).